 Like all medicines, vaccines can cause side effects.
 This is because vaccines work by triggering a response in your immune system.
 These are usually mild and only last a few days, and not everyone gets them.
 Some COVID-19 vaccines tend to cause more side effects after the first dose and others cause more side effects after the second dose.
 Even if you do have some side effects after the first dose, it’s still important to have the second dose.

-Very common side effects include:
+Very common side effects in the first day or two include:

-having a painful, heavy feeling and tenderness in the arm where you had your injection for several days after the vaccine
+• having a painful, heavy feeling and tenderness in the arm where you had your injection for several days after the vaccine

-general aches, or mild flu like symptoms
+• general aches, chills, or flu like symptoms.

 If your arm is particularly sore, you may find heavy lifting difficult.
-If you feel unwell or very tired you should rest and avoid operating machinery
+If you feel unwell or very tired you should rest and avoid operating machinery or driving.

 A mild fever may occur for two or three days after vaccination but a high temperature is unusual and may indicate you have COVID-19 or another infection.